St. Edward Fr. Louis F Knight

 How to join

 Membership in the Knights of Columbus is open to practicing Catholic men in union with the Holy See, who are at least 18 years old.
-A practicing Catholic is one who lives up to the Commandments of God and the precepts of the Church.
-Being a Knight is more than camaraderie; it is being involved with your community; it is supporting your local Catholic Church, while enhancing your own faith; it is about protecting and enhancing your family life.
-For more information on joining contct Louis Ramirez at (949) 374-0498 our Membership Director or by e-mail louramirez@cox.net.
+A practicing Catholic lives up to God's commandments and the Church's precepts.
+Being a Knight is more than camaraderie; it is being involved with your community and supporting your local Catholic Church while enhancing your faith; it is about protecting and enhancing your family life.
+For more information on joining, contact Steve Vasquez at (909) 214-7752, our Membership Director, or by e-mail at svasqueztri@gmail.com.

 Membership Benefits

-As a member of the Knights of Columbus you and your family enjoy many benefits, including 12 free issues annually of the Columbia magazine, the world's largest Catholic family magazine, eligibility to join the Knights of Columbus top-ranked life insurance program, and many more family and personal benefits.
+As a member of the Knights of Columbus, you and your family enjoy many benefits, including 12 free issues annually of the Columbia magazine, the world's largest Catholic family magazine, eligibility to join the Knights of Columbus's top-ranked life insurance program, and many more family and personal benefits.

 General Meetings - Fellowship